james-school-lunatuna31/ShannonsCleaning/README.md

 ### User Registration and Account Management

-- **SCS-R001**: Secure user registration and login process using OAuth provided by Auth0
+- **SCS-R001**: Secure user registration and login process using OAuth provided by Auth0.
-- **SCS-R002**: Price management and contact information available to AT.
+- **SCS-R002.1**: Price management and contact information available to AT.
 Users will create their own account.
+- **SCS-R002.2**: Users shall manage their account via the user portal.

 ### Admin Panel